Home Hippopotamus tusk

 Object history

-This part of a hippo, believed to be a fragment of a tusk, was found in the gravels in Hackney Marsh, 15ft above sea level.
+This fragment of a hippo tusk was found in the gravels in Hackney Marsh, 15ft above sea level.
 It belonged to local bank clerk Joseph Simmonds Soul.
+On observation Prof. Adrian Lister has suggested the unusual form suggests the hippo likely had some form of illness or disease.
+Soul Collection VII.

 Associated Person